Bitcoin's star backers, dip buyers help cryptos recover

 LONDON/TOKYO (Reuters) - Bitcoin regained some lost ground to trade near $40,000 on Thursday, a day after a brutal selloff on concerns over tighter regulation in China and unease over the extent of leveraged positions in the cryptocurrency world.

-The biggest and most popular cryptocurrency rose 9% to a touch below $40,000, after plunging 14% on Wednesday to its lowest since late January.
-Smaller rival ether was up 11% at $2,700 at 0829 GMT, after its 28% tumble.
+The biggest and most popular cryptocurrency rose 10% to a touch above $40,000, after plunging 14% on Wednesday to its lowest since late January.
+Smaller rival ether was up 12% at $2,744 at 1200 GMT, after its 28% tumble.

 “People consider this as a ‘buy the dip’ moment, and many consider this as ‘the last chance to buy bitcoin cheap’,” said Ruud Feltkamp, chief executive at crypto trading bot Cryptohopper.
 “The next few months will show if the bull market will continue or if it’s the start of the end of its run.”

-Wednesday’s declines in both digital assets were one of their biggest daily percentage moves in more than a year as investors rushed to exit trades that until recently were outperforming traditional markets such as stocks and bonds.
+Wednesday’s declines in both digital assets were one of their biggest daily percentage moves in more than a year, with investors rushing to exit trades that until recently were outperforming traditional markets such as stocks and bonds.

+“A defining factor for China’s decision is also likely to be their strong push towards a central bank digital currency solution,” said Alexander Ruchti, next-generation research analyst at Julius Baer.

+“The past week’s steep and rapid decline once more underpins how susceptible the segment is towards sentiment swings.”

-But bitcoin had already been under pressure for almost a week after a series of tweets from Musk, a major cryptocurrency backer, chiefly his reversal on Tesla accepting bitcoin as payment.
+Bitcoin had been under pressure after a series of tweets last week by Musk, a major cryptocurrency backer, chiefly his reversal on Tesla accepting bitcoin as payment.

 Analysts said the upheaval was far from over.